smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

     for a=0to 10

-But note that the ommission of whitespace can lead to parsing errors: If the above line were abbreviated to
+But note that the omission of whitespace can lead to parsing errors: If the above line were abbreviated to

     fora=0to10